axelarnetwork/axelar-contract-deployments/releases/hedera/2025-09-Hedera-ITS-v2.1.1.md

 Changes in the release:

 1. Lower the approval amount to the max supply of a token with finite supply.
 This prevents issues when registering tokens with finite max supply.
-[See commit.](https://github.com/commonprefix/interchain-token-service/commit/c6fda1781dfb0a00d9e74e420cca7beba9bbcda8)
+[See commit.](https://github.com/commonprefix/interchain-token-service/commit/c6fda1781dfb0a00d9e74e420cca7beba9bbcda8) # skip-check

 ## Deployment